nicksergeant/snipt/README.md

 - `curl -X PUT "localhost:9200/haystack?pretty"`
 - `python manage.py update_index` // optional if you have a local DB dump with snippets
 - `make run`

+## Deploying on Dokku

+- Elasticsearch 2.x only!

 ## Automatic deploy to Heroku